 Toponyms, most frequently identifiable by the locative suffix -ensis, again require little explanation.
 Historical names and their modern equivalents are separated by the solidus or forward slash /.
 Only those based on different geographical places, erroneous type localities (TL.), or early names (‡ = header taxon extinct: e.g. carolinensis), and identified by the symbol ●, are followed by the relevant genera or species alphabetically in parentheses (e.g. abyssinica, cordobae).

 As a child of the 21st century The Key benefits from the facility to immediately update entries based on timely correspondence, regular housekeeping and editing, and scouring and checking the literature.
-Before quoting from The Key it is essential to consult the current entry, since this could change within the twinkling of an eye.
+Before quoting from The Key it is essential to consult the current entry / definition, since this could change within the twinkling of an eye.
 The Key has no viewable update function, as any current automatic database field could not distinguish between the minutiae of everyday editing (typos, etc.) and the insertion of important fresh definitions, and thus be too cumbersome to little advantage.
-I have made every effort to achieve accuracy, but, with some 50,000 entries and sub-entries and more than 1,535,000 words and symbols, regrettably a few typographical and transcription errors, or misreadings, may have escaped my notice.
-New and relevant information and clarification, constructive comment, and pertinent corrections are ever welcomed for consideration and attribution.
+I have made every effort to achieve accuracy, but, with some 30,000 entries and sub-entries and more than 1,587,000 words and symbols, regrettably a few typographical and transcription errors, or misreadings, may have escaped my notice.
+New and relevant information and clarification, constructive comment, and pertinent corrections are ever welcomed for consideration, inclusion and attribution.
 JAJ.
-March 2021
+June 2021